dapphub/klab/tutorial/tutorial.act.md

 # A `klab` Tutorial

-This documented is intended as a practical introduction to the practice of verifying smart contracts using `klab`.
+This document is intended as a practical introduction to the practice of verifying smart contracts using `klab`.
 No prior knowledge of formal methods or programming language theory is assumed.

 This tutorial will teach you how to model smart contracts, using techniques built upon a rigorous formal